reaper47/recipya/README.md

 ### Recipes Database

-A folder filled with recipes is required for this application to work when running it locally because the database will index the recipes.
+A folder of recipes is required for this application to work when running locally because the database will index them.

 The folder can be placed anywhere.
-Each recipe is a JSON format that follows the recipe schema standard.
+Each recipe is a JSON-formatted file that follows the [recipe schema](https://schema.org/Recipe) standard.
+Not all fields are currently supported.
+Refer to the[Feedback](#feedback) if you require a field from the schema.

-If you use Nextcloud cookbook, then all is needed is to point to the folder where Cookbook stores the recipes.
+If you use Nextcloud Cookbook, then all is needed is to point to the folder where Cookbook stores the recipes.

+#### No Recipes Right Now?

+No problem!
+Download this [sample](https://cloud.musicavis.ca/index.php/s/jiWRLkJKm359pX3).

 ### Docker